Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

-Livermore Unstructured Lagrangian Explicit Shock Hydrodynamics (LULESH, \cite{LULESH2:changes}) represents a typical hydrocode representing the Shock Hydrodynamics Challenge Problem that originally defined and implemented by Lawrence Livermore National Lab as one of five challenge problems in the DARPA UHPC program and has since become a widely studied proxy application in DOE co-design efforts for exascale.
+LULESH (Livermore Unstructured Lagrangian Explicit Shock Hydrodynamics~\cite{LULESH2:changes}) application represents a typical hydrocode representing the Shock Hydrodynamics Challenge Problem that was originally defined and implemented by Lawrence Livermore National Lab as one of five challenge problems in the DARPA UHPC program.
+It has since become a widely studied proxy application in DOE co-design efforts for exascale.

-LULESH is a highly simplified application, hard-coded to only solve a simple Sedov blast problem that has an analytic solution \cite{LULESH:spec} – but represents the numerical algorithms, data motion, and programming style typical in scientific C or C++ based applications at the Lawrence Livermore National Laboratory.
+LULESH is a highly simplified application, hard-coded to only solve a simple Sedov blast problem that has an analytic solution~\cite{LULESH:spec} – but represents the numerical algorithms, data motion, and programming style typical in scientific C/C++ based applications at the Lawrence Livermore National Laboratory.
 LULESH approximates the hydrodynamics equations discretely by partitioning the spatial problem domain into a collection of volumetric elements defined by a mesh.

-Like miniAero, the mesh itself is structured (and generated in the code), but the algorithm doesn't take this into account and accesses the data through an eight-dimensional mapping for the hex8 (brick) elements.
-In our measurements, we used a mesh where the the number of elements (from-set) was $4913000$ and the number of nodes (to-set) $5000211$.
+The mesh itself is structured (and generated in the code), but the algorithm doesn't take this into account and accesses the data through an eight-dimensional mapping for the hex8 (brick) elements.

-For Lulesh, we tested the \textbf{IntegrateStressForElems} kernel that calculates the forces in the nodes.
-The original CUDA version of the code contracted this kernel with \textbf{CalcFBHourglassForceForElems}; the only modifications we did to this code for our measurements is to remove these parts from the kernel.
+We explore the \texttt{IntegrateStressForElems} kernel that calculates the forces in the nodes.
+Iterating over cells, it reads 3 double values from each of the 8 indirectly accessed nodes, increments 3 double values for each node, reads 3 double values directly and writes 1 double value directly.
+In our measurements, we used a mesh with \num{4913000} cells and \num{5000211} nodes.
+The original CUDA version of the code contracted this kernel with \texttt{CalcFBHourglassForceForElems}; the only modifications we applied to this code for our tests was to remove these parts from the kernel.